-- 1. Summons (NY-UD-1A): Notifies your spouse of the divorce action. - 2.
-Verified Complaint (NY-UD-2): The document that begins the divorce process, and includes the necessary legal details. - Affidavit of Defendant (NY-UD-7): Confirms that the Defendant (your spouse) agrees to the divorce terms as set forth in your Verified Complaint, and agrees that he/she has been served with the appropriate papers. - Affirmation (Affidavit) of Regularity (NY-UD-5): This is an affidavit to be filled out by you confirming that the appropriate documents were served on your spouse.
-You are to file this document along with the "Affidavit of Defendant" once your spouse has returned the signed, notarized "Affidavit of Defendant" to you. - Affidavit of Service (NY-UD-3): This affidavit must be filled out by the person that serves the summons and verified complaint on your spouse (the Defendant).
-You need not file this form if Defendant executes the Affidavit of Defendant (Form UD-7), which satisfies the proof of service requirement. - Affidavit of Plaintiff (NY-UD-6): Confirms the basis for divorce and information contained in your Verified Complaint. - 7.
+- 1. Summons (NY-UD-1A): Notifies your spouse of the divorce action. - Verified Complaint (NY-UD-2): This document begins the divorce process, and contains the legal details of your request for the court to dissolve your marriage. - 3.
+Child Support Standards Chart (NY-LDSS-4515): This form is used to determine an approximate annual child support obligation for the non-residential parent. - 4.
+Affidavit of Defendant (NY-UD-7): This form confirms that the Defendant (your spouse) agrees to the divorce terms as set forth in your Verified Complaint, and agrees that he/she has been served with the appropriate papers. - Affirmation (Affidavit) of Regularity (NY-UD-5): This is an affidavit to be filled out by you confirming that the appropriate documents were served on your spouse.
+You are to file this document along with the "Affidavit of Defendant" once your spouse has returned the signed, notarized "Affidavit of Defendant" to you. - Affidavit of Service (NY_UD-3): This affidavit must be filled out by the person that serves the summons and verified complaint on your spouse (the Defendant).
+You need not file this form if Defendant executes the Affidavit of Defendant (Form UD-7), which satisfies the proof of service requirement. - 7.
+Affidavit of Plaintiff (NY-UD-6): This form confirms the basis for divorce and information contained in your Verified Complaint. - 8.
 Sworn Statement of Removal of Barriers to Remarriage (NY-UD-4) and Affidavit of Service of Removal of Barriers to Remarriage (NY-UD-4A): This form is used if the parties were married in a religious ceremony.
 The Plaintiff completes the form and signs it before a notary public.
-The attached affidavit is completed and signed by the server of process before a notary public, or it is signed by the Defendant. - 8.
-Separation and Property Settlement Agreement (NY-DO-3A): This document memorialized you and your spouse's agreements regarding division of property and debts. - 9.
-Note of Issue (NY-UD-9): Information sheet for use by Court. - 10.
+The attached affidavit is completed and signed by the server of process before a notary public, or it is signed by the Defendant. - 9.
+Separation and Property Settlement Agreement (NY-DO-11A): This form memorialized you and your spouse's agreements regarding division of property and debts, and child support, custody and visitation. - 10.
+Child Support Worksheet (NY-UD-8): This form helps you calculate child support. - 11.
+Support Collection Unit Information Sheet (NY-UD-8A): You must fill out this form in order to provide information to the Child Support Collection Unit.

+- 12. Qualified Medical Child Support Order (NY-UD-8B): You must fill out this document in order to resolve matters regarding the availability of medical care for your child. - 13.
+Note of Issue (NY-UD-9): Information sheet for use by Court. - 14.
 Findings of Fact/Conclusions of Law (NY-UD-10): This document describes the facts and circumstances under which your divorce is granted.
-The judge fills in portions of this document. - Judgment of Divorce (NY-UD-11): The final statement of the terms of your divorce, which incorporates your Settlement Agreement.
+The judge fills in portions of this document. - 15.
+Judgment of Divorce (NY-UD-11): The final statement of the terms of your divorce, which incorporates your Separation and Property Settlement Agreement.
 Once this is signed by the Judge and filed with the court, your divorce is complete.
-You must however mail a certified copy of the signed, filed judgment to your spouse with the "Notice of Entry." - 12.
-Part 130 Certification (NY-UD-12): Confirmation by you that your divorce filings are not frivolous.

-- 13. Request for Judicial Intervention ("RJI") (NY-UD-13)- Outside of New York
+You must however mail a certified copy of the signed, filed judgment to your spouse with the "Notice of Entry." - 16.
+Part 130 Certification (NY-UD-12): Confirmation by you that your divorce filings are not frivolous. - 17.
+Request for Judicial Intervention ("RJI") (NY-UD-13) Outside of New York